tpike3/distributedspace_mesa/README.md

 ## Examples of Distributed Space Mesa

-Examples of multilevel_mesa are available at [Sugarscape Models]:https://github.com/tpike3/SugarScape
+Examples of multilevel_mesa are available at [Sugarscape Development Model]:https://github.com/tpike3/distributedspace-test

 These examples are various instantiations of the Sugar and Spice trading model described in Chapter 4 of *Growing Artificial Societies* by Rob Axtell and Joshua Epstein.